 Purchases of apparel, fashion accessories and other items over the internet may be subject to higher return rates than merchandise sold at physical stores.
 We have established a seven-day product return policy in order to accommodate our customers and to overcome any hesitance that they may have in shopping on our website.
-Our product return rates increased from 2010 to 2011 but decreased from 2011 to 2012.
-If we are unable to continue to reduce our product return rates, or if our product return rates increase or are higher than expected, our revenues and costs can be negatively impacted.
+Our product return rates increased from 2010 to 2011, and if we are unable to reduce our product return rates, or if our product return rates are higher than expected, our revenues and costs can be negatively impacted.
 In addition, as we cannot return some products to our brand partners pursuant to our contracts with them, if return rates for such products increase significantly, we may experience an increase in our inventory balance, inventory impairment and fulfillment cost, which may materially and adversely affect our working capital.
 As a result, our business, financial condition and results of operations may be materially and adversely affected.